Davej66/m2-travelseeker/README.md

   - No issues were found with this [W3C HTML Validation](https://validator.w3.org/).
  * W3C CSS validator tool for CSS
   - No issues were found with this [W3C CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_input).
+ * JSHint (JSHint developer tools) a tool that detects errors and potential problems in JavaScript code.
+  - No issues were found with this
  * Lighthouse (chrome developer tools) for security and load times.
-  - No issues were found with this [Chrome Dev Tools (incl Lighthouse)](https://developer.chrome.com/docs/devtools/).
+  - A csp issue was found with this [Chrome Dev Tools (incl Lighthouse)](https://developer.chrome.com/docs/devtools/).

 ### Bugs and Solutions
 #### Google Map - search